 Single Species of Giraffes Now Recognized as Four Species

-Their report raises several questions: Is data based on analyses of seven nuclear loci sufficient to provide a snapshot of evolutionary potential to be guided by natural selection, especially when the groups are not necessarily reproductively isolated?
+Their report raises several questions: Is data based on analysis of seven nuclear loci sufficient to provide a snapshot of evolutionary potential to be guided by natural selection, especially when the groups are not necessarily reproductively isolated?
 Does this interpretation of the data lead to a better understanding of speciation that helps build evidence for macroevolutionary (Darwinian) claims?
 Or is it merely identifying cryptic species and mating proclivities already present within a wide range of biodiverse possibilities within a given species?

 Despite answers to these questions, at least one major problem with adopting the genetic species concept cannot be overlooked.
 Different sequence analyses yield different results.
-In this report, multilocus analyses yielded four distinct clusters when focused on seven nuclear segments, but mitochondrial DNA analysis of the same 190 giraffes seems to indicate six or more clusters, including two distinct groups within one of the four nuclear clusters.
-Other research drew the same conclusion of separate lineages for the Angolan and South African giraffes.7
+In this report, multi-locus analyses yielded four distinct clusters when focused on seven nuclear segments, but mitochondrial DNA analysis of the same 190 giraffes seems to indicate six or more clusters, including two distinct groups within one of the four nuclear clusters.
+Other research drew the same conclusion of separate lineages for the Angolan and South African giraffes.6

 Maybe the problem isn't with the genetic information, or a need for more sophisticated algorithms or greater computational power.
 Maybe the problem is with the underlying theory trying to delineate pathways of common descent across kinds that are not there.

-The complexity of the species problem is compounded because in the absence of evidence, one needs to realize how much may be hijacked into discussions of speciation and interpretation of relatedness due to a foregone conclusion that evolution (natural selection on variations) is the mechanism linking all living creatures to one another.
+The complexity of the species problem is compounded because in the absence of evidence one needs to realize how much may be hijacked into discussions of speciation and interpretation of relatedness due to a foregone conclusion that evolution (natural selection on variations) is the mechanism linking all living creatures to one another.

 Additional attempts to solve the species problem, driven by just such a philosophical commitment to naturalism rather than to any body of evidence, seem even less helpful.